dajuly20/node-red-contrib-onkyo-ri/README.md

 * You need to **make yourself a cable** with a **3.5mm Mono jack**, that has a **10kOhms resistor** in parallel.
 * Then connect the other end to a Rasperry Pi's GPIOS (There's a klicki bunti Guide for that)
 * Executing ./onkyoricli  (e.g. ``./Onkyo-RI-Rasperrypi/onkyoricli -p 24 -c 0x20,0x20,0x20``) sends commands to your **Onkyo** Hardware (multiple commands are separated by commas)
-* This Repo is a Node-Red wrapper for [dajuly0x23/onkyo-rpi](https://github.com/dajuly20/Onkyo-RI-Rasperrypi) written in C++ which by itself is code ported from Adruino to run on a Raspberry Pi - which is kind of the hardware layer that will execute the binary and put the electrons on the wire.
+* This Repo is a Node-Red wrapper for [dajuly0x23/onkyo-rpi](https://github.com/dajuly20/Onkyo-RI-Rasperrypi) written in C++ which by itself ported code [docbender/Onkyo-RI](https://github.com/docbender/Onkyo-RI) originally for the Adruino platform to run on a Raspberry Pi - which is kind of the hardware layer that will execute the binary and put the electrons on the wire.
 * **Please note** Onkyo specific pitfall => can only control volume when soiurce on DOCK / GAM input.
 * There is not yet a return channel to receive commands sent on the bus - seemingly some HW **do** send something - didn't yet have a oszi, would be cool feature though!